How to Host Your Murder Mystery

 Clue Cards Multiple sets Print on cardstock if possible, cut out individual cards

-Interrogation Cards 1 set Keep with host materials, print clearly
+Interrogation Sheets 1 set Keep with host materials, print clearly

-Solution Envelope 1 copy Print and IMMEDIATELY seal in envelope marked "DO NOT OPEN"
+Solution Envelope 1 copy Print and IMMEDIATELY seal in envelope marked "DO NOT OPEN", the first page is blank so you can print and place in an envelope without seeing the content

 Step 3: Organize Clue Cards